BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 The ride then goes through the wacky adventures that pets go through while their owners are away.

+This wasn&rsquo;t a simulation ride like most other rides.
+Rather, this takes you through various sets with physical props and backdrops that resemble the movies.
 This was definitely a fun and unique ride for all ages.
 I didn&rsquo;t expect it to be so entertaining.